-- Safety-Related Analyses - FMEA and CIL (Critical Items List) are at the heart of NASA's effort to ensure reliability and safety.
+- Safety-Related Analyses - FMEA and CIL (Critical Items List) are at the heart of NASA's effort to ensure reliability and safety. - FMEA - Reliability analyses - Performed on all STS hardware, but not performed on software. - All identified items are categorized as Table 12.2

-• FMEA

-- Reliability analyses

-TABLE 12.2